fbpx

 Let Me Play

-Branching it out from sport into formal education helped them develop eight different centres for their skills and training.
+For the LMP Group, focusing on their project where they could make the most impact was a key strategy.
+Branching out from sport into formal education helped them develop eight different centres for their skills and training.
 These programmes helped power businesses with an injection of young talent and skills.
-Young people could then make their first step into the working world with the support of skills and training.
+Young people could then make their first step into the working world with well-rounded skills and training.

 2. Produce operational structures that are consumer-focussed